Jacek Gollob

 Jacek Gollob (born 27 October 1969 in Bydgoszcz, Poland) is a former motorcycle speedway rider from Poland.

 Career

 Gollob twice won the individual Polish Championship (in 1998 and 2000), and has also won the team and pairs championships several times.
 For his sport achievements, he received the Golden Cross of Merit in 2000.

 Gollob returned to ride for Polonia Bydgoszcz in 2016, as well as coaching the team at the same time.

 Family

-His younger brother Tomasz is also a speedway rider.
+Gollob's younger brother Tomasz is also a speedway rider.